JaafarMortada/Nourish-Connect/README.md

 <img src="./readme/title5.svg"/>
 <a id="tech-stack"></a>

-###  Coffee Express is built using the following technologies:
+###  Nourish Connect is built using the following technologies:

 - Nourish Connect uses the [React](https://reactjs.org/) library for its frontend development.
 React is known for its flexibility and efficiency in building dynamic user interfaces.
 - The backend of Nourish Connect is powered by the [Laravel framework](https://laravel.com/).
 Laravel is a popular PHP framework known for its elegant syntax and robust features for web application development.